amstevenson/ciderblog/README.md

 ## My TODO list

-1) Make it better.
-Put striped background in.
-Like all other websites have.
 2) TD put spacing into CSS
 3) Hook up DAO objects to actual postgres database.
 Will likely be PhpMyAdmin because...thats what I have on Digital Ocean
 4) Make front page look better